TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

 An initial condition is thus necessary.
 The problem is only well posed in the forward time direction (otherwise the solution becomes unstable in the backward time direction).
 $\Omega$ is bounded at two sides in the $x-$direction.
 Any boundary conditions, Dirichlet, Neumann and Robin, though in certain combinations, are appropriate at both sides of $\Omega$.
-(See also Exercise \ref{opg:illpos}.)

 **Hyperbolic**